Skip to content

 Share

 Masamune lands in a useful middle ground that Madrid does not always get right.
 It is serious enough about coffee to rotate roasters and origins, but broad enough that breakfast and brunch are clearly part of the point rather than a side shelf of croissants.
 That balance makes it more flexible than a pure brew bar.
 You can come for a careful flat white, a matcha, or a longer breakfast and still feel like the shop knows exactly what it wants to be.
+The room is polished, but not so polished that it loses its neighbourhood feel.

 Coffee style

 The recurring pattern is precision without stiffness.
 Official and editorial coverage keeps circling back to rotating roasters, while customer reactions focus on clean technique, friendly baristas, and milk drinks that do not lose the coffee underneath them.
 That matters because Masamune is not selling one narrow coffee identity.
 Espresso, flat whites, changing origins, and non-coffee drinks like matcha and chai all sit inside the same polished system, which makes the place feel tuned for repeat neighbourhood use rather than one dramatic specialty-caffeine gesture.
+The coffee side has enough movement to stay interesting, but not so much that the room becomes hard to read.

 What people go for